phyletica/phyletica.github.io/slides/ievobio-2019/slides.md

 ### Delivery
--   All students get a free, temporary account on the Alabama Super Computer
+-   All students get a free, temporary account on the Alabama Super Computer (ASC)

 -   Combination of interactive slides followed by a "test-driven exercise"\*\*